HardlightVR/HL-Chimera-SDK/README.md

 To uninstall:
 1. Add/Remove programs --> NSVRServiceSetup -> Uninstall

-**Note: the service must be running for the NullSpace SDK to function.**
+**Note: the service must be running for effects to play on the suit.**

 See the [Wiki](https://github.com/NullSpaceVR/NullSpace-Dev-Kit/wiki) for common issues, quickstart, and SDK usage.